nkaira/React-To-Do-List/README.md

 # React To Do List v2.
 Welcome to my web app.
 That's my third work.
+The project was written using class components.
 In this project localStorage used as an emulation of requests to the server.

 ## Installation